chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route-azure.rst

 -------------------------
-Step 2 - Phase 2 OPNsense
+Step 2 - Phase 2 Reticen8
 -------------------------

 Press the button *+* in front of the phase 1 entry to add a new phase 2.